-At present, Casa's emergency food program operates through three separate projects: Food Security, our core project (see below); Summer Food (benefiting school-age children and their families); and our Rural Food initiative (operating in 12 colonias of Doña Ana County).
+At present, CdP's emergency food program operates through three separate projects: Food Security, our core project (see below); Summer Food (benefiting school-age children and their families); and our Rural Food initiative (operating in 12 colonias of Doña Ana County).

 Food Security Project

 Three days a week—Monday, Wednesday, and Friday—CdP opens its doors to the hungry of Las Cruces.
 How often these clients come to us depends upon their circumstances.

 For example, homeless clients and people in dwellings with no stoves may visit CdP for groceries once a week; those with access to kitchens may visit monthly.

 When they have the use of a kitchen, clients take home a standard distribution of dried beans, rice, and tomato sauce, plus cheese and tortillas.